Guest Post by Willis Eschenbach

 “Exigency”, as far as I can tell, is from a Latin word meaning “out of money again”.
 So for exigent reasons, I hired out to work as a cowboy on a cattle ranch up near the California-Oregon border.
 Caught a ride with the boss out to the spread, put my gear in the bunkhouse, and went to work.
-I was eighteen.
+I was seventeen.

 Figure 1.
 This is not the cowboy you are looking for.